 198. Do you believe you can find true love on a dating game show?

-199. In these difficult times, do you think it is better to try and save money and do less things, or continue to go out and experience things with friends and loved ones but know life will continue to be financially unstable for you?
+199. In these difficult times, do you think it is better to try and save money and do fewer things, or continue to go out and experience things with friends and loved ones but know life will continue to be financially unstable for you?

-200. Do you think long distance friendships can give you the required trust and deep connection you need to consider someone your best friend?
+200. Do you think long-distance friendships can give you the required trust and deep connection you need to consider someone your best friend?

-201. To date what would you say is the best phase of your life, and why?
+201. To date, what would you say is the best phase of your life, and why?

-These deep questions will help move the conversation beyond the filler and the light-hearted, and allow you to really open up and get to know someone in a meaningful way.
+These deep questions will help move the conversation beyond the filler and the light-hearted and allow you to really open up and get to know someone in a meaningful way.

 You Might Also Like to Read